lividhen/lividhen.github.io/_tabs/start.md

 4. After making edits, select option `6` in HMRT.
 5. Place your edited file on the sdcard in the folder you just created, in the same directory structure it was in the extracted home menu.
 	- (eg. `sd:/luma/titles/0004003000008F02/romfs/sleep_LZ.bin`)

+---

+# You are done!
+You can now move to any other module in the guide.
+There is no order to them, just look at what you wish to do!